markgpritchard/markgpritchard.github.io/photography.md

 <img style="padding: 30px 0px 0px 0px;" width="600" class="center" src="https://github.com/markgpritchard/markgpritchard.github.io/blob/master/assets/img/flamingo.jpg?raw=true" alt="Photograph of a flamingo flying"/>

 I took this picture at Ornithological Park of Pont de Gau.
 It is a remarkable place for water birds with the greater flamingo an especially colourful attraction.
-I captured this picture shortly after it took off, using an exposure of 1/30 s to achieve the blurred background.
+I captured this picture shortly after it took off, using an exposure of 1/30&nbsp;s to achieve the blurred background.